 Essau Marries Mahalath

-6 Now Esau saw that Isaac had blessed Jacob and sent him away to Paddan Aram, to find a wife from there, and that as he blessed him he gave him a command, saying, “You shall not take a wife of the women of Canaan;” 7 and that Jacob obeyed his father and his mother, and was gone to Paddan Aram.
+6 Now Esau saw that Isaac had blessed Jacob and sent him away to Paddan Aram, to find a wife from there, and that as Isaac was blessing Jacob, he commanded him, saying, “You shall not take a wife from the women of Canaan,” 7 and he saw that Jacob obeyed his father and his mother and went to Paddan Aram.

-8 Esau saw that the women of Canaan didn’t please Isaac, his father.
-9 Esau went to Ishmael, and took, in addition to the wives that he had, Mahalath the daughter of Ishmael, Abraham’s son, the sister of Nebaioth, to be his wife.
+8 Esau realized that his father, Isaac, was displeased with the Canaanite women.
+9 Esau went to Ishmael and took, in addition to the wives that he had, Mahalath the daughter of Ishmael, Abraham’s son, the sister of Nebaioth, to be his wife.

 12 He dreamed and saw a stairway set upon the earth, and its top reached to heaven.
 The angels of God were ascending and descending on it.
-13 The Lord stood above it, and said, “I am the Lord, the God of Abraham your father, and the God of Isaac.
-I will give the land you lie on to you and to your offspring.
-14 Your offspring will be as the dust of the earth, and you will spread abroad to the west, and to the east, and to the north, and to the south.
-In you and in your offspring, all the families of the earth will be blessed.
-15 I am with you, and will keep you, wherever you go, and will bring you back into this land.
-For I will not leave you, until I have done that which I have spoken to you.”
+13 The Lord stood above it and said, “I am the Lord, the God of Abraham your father, and the God of Isaac.
+I will give you the land on which you are lying, to you and to your offspring.
+14 Your offspring will be like the dust of the earth, and you will spread abroad to the west, and to the east, and to the north, and to the south.
+Through you and through your offspring, all the families of the earth will be blessed.
+15 I am with you and will keep you, wherever you go, and will bring you back into this land.
+For I will not leave you until I have done that which I have spoken to you.”

-16 Jacob awakened out of his sleep, and he said, “Surely the Lord is in this place, and I didn’t know it.”
-17 He was afraid, and said, “How awesome this place is!
+16 Jacob awakened from his sleep, and he said, “Surely the Lord is in this place, and I did not know it.”
+17 He was afraid and said, “How awesome this place is!
 This is none other than the house of God, and this is the gate of heaven.”

 Jacob Meets Rachel

-1 Then Jacob went on his journey, and came to the land of the descendants of the east.
-2 He looked, and there was a well in the field, and he saw three flocks of sheep lying there by it.
-For out of that well they watered the flocks.
+1 Then Jacob went on his journey and came to the land of the descendants of the east.
+2 He looked, and there was a well in the field, and he saw three flocks of sheep lying there beside it, for from that well they watered the flocks.
 The stone on the well’s opening was large.
 3 There all the flocks were gathered.
-They rolled the stone from the well’s opening, and watered the sheep, and put the stone back on the well’s opening in its place.
+They rolled the stone from the well’s opening and watered the sheep and put the stone back on the well’s opening in its place.
 4 Jacob said to them, “My relatives, where are you from?”